JSON Path Expressions

 --returns error: data exception - invalid JSON path: array indices not in ascending order

-The wildcard element accessor '[*]' gives access to all elements in an array.
-As Exasol always uses lax mode, it is not necessary to specify the wildcard element accessor for a single array.
+The wildcard element accessor [*] gives access to all elements in an array.

-It is only necessary to use the wildcard element accessor for nested arrays.
-If the wildcard element accessor is applied to a JSON value that is not an array, the lax mode wraps the value automatically into an array.
+Because Exasol always uses lax path mode (see JSON path modes and prefixes), you do not have to specify the wildcard element accessor for a single array, only for nested arrays.
+If the wildcard element accessor is applied to a JSON value that is not an array, the lax mode automatically wraps the value into an array.

 CREATE OR REPLACE TABLE json_input(id INT, json VARCHAR(2000000));